CalStott/VPCs/vpc_notes.md

 ## How do VPCs help a business?

-VPCs provide businesses with **full control over their cloud networking environment, enabling them to securely launch and manage resources** (like EC2 instances) in a private, isolated space that mirrors their on-premises network.
+VPCs provide businesses with **full control over their cloud networking environment**, enabling them to securely launch and manage resources (like EC2 instances) in a private, isolated space that mirrors their on-premises network.

+Gives the speed and scalability of public cloud but with the security of private cloud.

 Some benefits include:
 - **Enhanced Security and Isolation** - Allows control over their network boundaries.
 Can segregate environments within the same cloud account e.g. dev, staging, production